mimiyin/Choreographic-Interventions/README.md

 The class will culminate in a showing of student work.
 Final projects can either be in the form of a tool to aid in movement practice, an interactive installation or a live performance.

 Because course topics are organized around movement concepts, technical topics will be introduced and built upon week to week.
-- Brief overview of camera/computer vision technologies: RGB, IR, Kinect, Mocap...
+- What do cameras see?
+RGB, IR, Kinect, Mocap...
 - Skeletons and Depth Maps
+- Blob and Face detection
-- Basic programming concepts: Variables, Conditionals, Loops, Arrays
+- Basic programming concepts: Variables, Conditionals, Loops, Arrays, Objects
 - Basic drawing + animation in Processing
 - 2D v.
 3D
 - Squares v.
 Circles: Cartesian and Polar Coordinates
 - Calculating Velocity and Acceleration
 - Using Random and Noise
 - Simple math for mapping values
-- Working with Images, Video, Text, and Sound
+- Manipulating Images, Video, Text, and Sound

 ###Resources
 - [Download Processing](https://www.processing.org/download/)